 There are several take-away restaurants here – I arrived and went straight to the bar.
 There’s nothing quite like the taste of an ice-cold beer after a long and tiring hike.

-If there’s one thing that every Blue Mountains weekend getaway needs to include, it’s a sunset session from one of the spectacular lookout spots.
+If there’s one thing that every weekend getaway in Blue Mountains needs to include, it’s a sunset session from one of the spectacular lookout spots.

-One of the most popular is Cahills Lookout near Katoomba.
+One of the most popular is Cahills Lookout near Katoomba (here).

-Those who are eager to go off the beaten track, and prefer a secluded sunset location without other tourists, will be happy to know that right next to Cahill’s Lookout lies one of the most incredible viewpoints I’ve ever seen!
+If you’re eager to go off the beaten track and prefer a secluded sunset location without other tourists, you’ll be happy to know that right next to Cahill’s Lookout lies one of the most incredible viewpoints I’ve ever seen – Boars Head (here)!